fahdfareed/Twitter-Sentiment-Analysis/README.md

 7. As a user I want to *get a sentimental analysis* of the tweets which are the result of a particular query.

+8. As a user I want the option to be able to get the latest tweet of the President and a sentiment of how users feel about him.

 ## GUI
 This project uses the PySimpleGUI library something that I have been using for the first time.
 It provided me with a great skillset on incorporating different GUI items such as images, text, multiline and ButTons on my application.
 It added a much needed user display interface as the application itself did not rely on any user input.
 It can now be run by anyone without any knowledge of Python.